KiyomizuSuzu/KiyomizuOS/README.md

 This is a playbook based on Winhance that uses PowerShell scripts, preferably PowerShell 7, to debloat and customize Windows 11.

 ## To Package the Playbook
-Ensure you have 7-Zip ZS or a compatible alternative installed, then run the following command in the current directory:
+Ensure you have 7-Zip ZS or a compatible alternative installed.

+Then, open a console in the repository root directory and run the following command:
 ```powershell
 & "C:\Program Files\7-Zip-Zstandard\7z.exe" a -t7z KiyomizuOS.apbx Configuration Executables Images playbook.conf playbook.png -pmalte
 ```